ravishakya/Kirki-Responsive-Colors-Tabs/README.md

 You will need to install the kirki plugin first https://wordpress.org/plugins/kirki/

 ## Extras ##
-If you want to use `'transport' => 'postMessage'`, you can use this js code to change the css on the previewer without refreshing the page.
+If you want to use `'transport' => 'postMessage'`, you can use this js and php code to change the css on the previewer without refreshing the page.
 ````javascript
 jQuery(document).ready(function(){